bjhham/ktor-chat/README.md

 # Ktor Chat

-This project provides a full example of a full-stack Ktor application using Compose Multi-platform, Amper, Exposed, Koin, and other bleeding-edge Kotlin libraries.
+This project provides a full example of a full-stack Ktor application using Compose Multi-platform, Amper, Exposed, dependency injection, and other bleeding-edge Kotlin libraries.

 ## Project Structure